Stochastic Finite Volume Approximation with Clustering in the Parameter Space for the Forward Uncertainty Quantification

-In this section, we develop a new SFV-cluster scheme in the SFV framework by clustering samples in the parameter space.
 The SFV method is based on the discretisation of physical and parameter spaces.
-The existing schemes of SFV employ structured meshes in the parameter space, while the adaptivity approach allows anisotropic mesh resolution.
-As a consequence of structured mesh generation, the number of grid cells, as well as the computational cost of SFV, grows exponentially as the number of dimensions in the parameter space.
-This restricts SFV to UQ problems of low dimensions.
-An obvious remedy for this problem is to build unstructured mesh in the parameter space.
-However, there is no algorithm yet for generating unstructured mesh in high or even moderate-dimensional spaces.
+The existing SFV schemes employ structured grids in the parameter space, while the adaptive SFV approach allows structured grids with anisotropic resolution.
+For structured grids, the number of cells in the parameter space grows exponentially with the space dimension.
+This restricts the application of SFV to problems involving parameter spaces of dimensions higher than three.
+An obvious remedy for this problem is to build unstructured meshes in the parameter space.
+However, there is no algorithm yet for generating unstructured meshes in spaces with dimension higher than three.

-An important observation of SFV is that the cells (finite volumes) in the parameter space are decoupled, indicating that there is no flux across the boundary faces between them.
-The quadrature rule is based on the nodes (samples) in the parameter space, and what matters is which samples belong to each cell.
-Therefore, we can approximate the parameter space by an array of samples, and then cluster the samples into different clusters/groups.
-Each cluster is regarded as a cell with implicit boundary in the parameter space.
-This allows us to generate unstructured mesh with implicit boundaries for SFV in spaces with dimension larger than 3 conveniently.
-Suppose a number of $N$ samples are generated by the Monte Carlo method, and cell (group) $\omega_j$ contains $m$ samples, then we have $\rho(\textbf{y}_m)=1/N$ and $|\omega_j|=m/N$.
-Further, let $w_m=1$ for simplicity, Eq.~\eqref{qq} becomes
+An important feature of the SFV schemes in Eq.~\eqref{ge1} and \eqref{eq:continous} is that the cells in the parameter space are decoupled, indicating that there is no flux across the boundary faces between them.
+The quadrature rule is based on the nodes inside each cell, while nodes in the parameter space are actually samples.
+Therefore, we can approximate the parameter space by a set of samples, and then cluster the samples into different clusters such that each cluster can be regarded as a cell with implicit boundaries.
+This allows us to generate unstructured meshes in spaces of dimension higher than three conveniently.
+Hereafter, the new scheme combining SFV with clustering in the parameter space is referred to as SFV-cluster, while the vanilla SFV scheme based on structured grid is referred to as SFV.